iDesignRES/Tecnalia_Solar-Energy-Model/README.md

 ## Implemented features

-- Estimation of required area to deploy given investment or power capacity of CSP and PV technologies
+- Estimation of required area to deploy given investment or power capacity of CSP and PV technologies.

 - Categorization of available areas in intervals of 100W/m2 of annual radiation for each NUTS3 region complying with selection criteria (maximum slope and land use restriction) for each technology.

+  > It should be noted that in the current implementation stage, the model is only available for the use case in Spain.
+The other use cases for the project will also be included when appropriate.

 - Selection of previously characterized areas with the highest solar radiation until reaching all the required area, prioritizing CSP and relegating PV in case of conflicts.

 - For each selected areas estimation of annual thermal or electrical energy generation on hurly basis making use of simplified model of CSP and Solar PV models.

   - Aggregation of estimated generation profiles at NUTS3 and NUTS2 level.
-- It should be noted that in the current implementation stage, the model is only available for the use case in Spain.
-The other use cases for the project will also be included when appropriate.

 ## Core assumption